everything you wanted to know about this mind, body, spirit adventure

 What weather can I expect?

-The weather at the end of April in the Sonoma Valley can vary so bring clothing for some big temperature swings.
+The weather in May in the Sonoma Valley can vary so bring clothing for some big temperature swings.
 Daytime highs can range anywhere from the low 50’s to the high 70’s, but most likely in the mid 70’s.
 Nighttime is usually about 20 degrees cooler than the daytime high and can range from the high 40’s to the high 50’s.
-Rain is always a possibility, however, the local Chamber of Commerce says the rainy season is well over by late April.
+Rain is always a possibility.
 Bring a rain jacket just in case.

 What are the accommodations?

 We will be staying at The Bishop’s Ranch.
 The Bishop’s Ranch is located on a sunny knoll nestled among the forests, farms and vineyards of Sonoma County with amazing road riding just outside our doors.
 We stay at a wonderful lodge called the Kay Qvale Ranch House at Bishop’s Ranch.
 It is a very large house with 17 roms, a huge yoga room, 2 kitchens, dining room and unbelievable gardens with Roses and Jasmine right out the door.
 There are running trails on the property and also a swimming pool to use on your free time.
 While the Bishop's Ranch is owned by the Episcopal Diocese of California, ours is not a religious retreat.

 We offer healthy, low-fat meals and snacks.
 We provide entrees with meat (usually chicken or fish) and always have a vegetarian entrée as well.
 Luna Bars and Barbara's Bakery sponsor us-providing

 great snacks.
 Fresh fruit is always available.
 Please indicate any dietary restrictions; we can try to accommodate your special needs.
 The food is one of the BEST parts of the retreat-"YUM!"
 Bishops Ranch prides itself on making everything from scratch so the cookies, breads, and entrées are out of this world great!